 About the Ballard Link Extension

 The Ballard Link Extension (BLE) will provide fast, reliable light rail connections to dense residential and job centers in the Chinatown-International District (CID), Downtown, Interbay, and Ballard neighborhoods.
 In addition, a new downtown Seattle light rail tunnel will provide capacity for the entire regional system to operate efficiently.
-The BLE is part of the regional transit system expansion approved by voters in November 2016.
+The BLE is part of the Sound Transit 3 system expansion approved by voters in November 2016.
+The project is currently in the planning phase.

 Ballard Link Extension